nordicmicroalgae/content/checklists-and-biovolumes.md

 ---
 ## Nordic Microalgae checklist

-The Nordic Microalgae checklist contain a comprehensive list of all taxa included on this website.
-You can download the complete list below.
+The Nordic Microalgae checklist contain all taxa included on this website and aim to include all taxa occuring in Nordic waters.

-The taxonomic content is derived from [the original Nordic Microalgae checklist of 2011](http://nordicmicroalgae.org/history) (accessible below), supplemented by additional entries from the current NOMP biovolume file.

-Please note that the taxonomic information (including the higher taxonomy and synonyms) of Nordic Microalge is based on the current accepted name in [World Register of Marine Species (WoRMS)](https://www.marinespecies.org/).
-Supplementary information, including geometric shapes, is sourced from the NOMP biovolume file.
-Links are also provided for taxa present on [AlgaeBase](https://www.algaebase.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/) and [NORCCA: The Norwegian Culture Collection of Algae](https://norcca.scrol.net/).

-The original nordic microalgae list combind in 2011 contain the following lists and additional taxa found in the literate below
+The original checklist was combind from the following lists and additional taxa found in the literate below
 * Skagerrak-Kattegat checklist, a list of marine phytoplankton monitored in Sweden provided by SMHI
 * The HELCOM Phytoplankton Expert Group list of taxa and biovolumes
 * Swedish freshwater phytoplankton from the Swedish Freshwater monitoring database at SLU